LagerNVS: Latent Geometry for Fully Neural Real-time Novel View Synthesis: Method

 The decoder $\decoder(\camera;\latent_1,\dots,\latent_\numViews)$ takes as input the tokens $\latent$ output by the encoder (\cref{sec:inductive-biases}) and the target camera $\camera$.

 \paragraph{Encoding the target camera.}

 The goal of the decoder is to \emph{render} the image from the viewpoint of the target camera $\camera$, and we represent it densely in the form of a \emph{Plucker ray map}~\cite{zhang24cameras}.
 Hence, $\camera$ is input to the decoder as a $6 \times H \times W$ image where each pixel contains its corresponding camera ray in Plucker coordinates, namely $(r_d, r_m)$ where $r_d \in \real^3$ is the ray direction and $r_m\in\real^3$ is the ray moment.
+When the source camera intrinsics are unknown, we form target camera rays with a nominal horizontal field of view $\cameraIntrinsics_x=\pi / 2$ to prevent information leakage (see above).
 A convolutional layer with kernel size and stride $r'=8$ is then applied to this image to extract $HW/{r'}^2$ tokens.
 Four additional register tokens~\cite{darcet24vision} are concatenated to these.
 We use the symbol $\targetCameraTokens$ to denote the resulting set of $4 + HW/{r'}^2$ tokens encoding the target camera $\camera$.

 \paragraph{Decoder architecture.}